-The programme delivery model is underpinned by experiential learning opportunities and is built around taught modules, professional skills development, and an internship with an international company as well as a 12 month placement in a Bord Bia international export market.
+The programme delivery model is underpinned by experiential learning opportunities and is built around in-class modules, professional & career development, and placements with leading international food firms.

 Led by UCD Michael Smurfit Graduate Business School, the programme includes faculty from Harvard Business School, INSEAD, and MIT (Massachusetts Institute of Technology).
 Each faculty member is a world-renowned expert in the field of sustainability, food and agri-business who delivers the latest thinking and practice in the area of sustainability.

-This element of the programme is designed specifically for participants to learn alongside expert companies in the area of sustainability.
+This element of the programme is designed specifically for participants to learn alongside global firms in the area of sustainability.
 We partner with leading international food companies to provide participants first-hand experience of solving challenges and implementing sustainability programmes.

-Over the course of the programme participants will complete three 5/6 month placements in a Bord Bia export market where they learn how to build awareness of Irish sustainability initiatives in the market specifically with B2B customers, government and non-government agencies.
+Over the course of the programme participants will complete placements in a Bord Bia export market where they learn how to build awareness of Irish sustainability initiatives in the market specifically with B2B customers, government and non-government agencies.

-The MSc in Business Sustainability is a 23 month, full-time programme.
+The MSc in Business Sustainability is a 18 month, full-time programme.
 With a strong emphasis on professional and career development throughout, the initial months involve in-class modules, field trips and participation at industry and sustainability events.
-Participants then complete three 6-month internship with an international food company in a Bord Bia international export market.
-Particpants will return for block release inbetween placements to complete academic modules, skills training and other activities.
+Participants then complete overseas placements with leading international firms.
+Particpants return to Dublin for block release to complete academic modules, skills training and other activities.

 Meet the Faculty